Day 152: The Wrong Buttons and Days 153-156: Disjointed Days

 You’re here on a heart hunt, not an investigation, and the only cubby hole leading out of the room is X’d out, so I guess you’re not meant to go any further.
 There’s a Slot Releaser in a box by the fireplace, by all means grab that, but that’s it.
 You can think of this mission as a combination introduction to Wonderland’s shrinking potion mechanics and to its Heartless, but that doesn’t make it a very interesting introduction.
 Still, let’s make the best of what we have!
 Introduction to the Heartless, you say?
 How about we bring them out?
 Ladies and gentlemen, the new Bell Wizard Trio!

 These assholes.
 These assholes.
-I’ll go in alphabetical order with some matter-of-fact summaries.
-First up is the Grey Caprice, a wizard with a sort of switch-shot, which not only hurts you but swaps your location with the Caprice, no matter how far away the Caprice may be and no matter how disruptive to the current battle.
+I’ll go in alphabetical order with some to-the-point summaries, and get to my commentary later.
+First up is the Grey Caprice, a wizard with a sort of switch-shot like the Silver Rocks of KH2, but much more deliberate and used at a much greater range.
+This switch-shot not only damages you but swaps your location with the Caprice, no matter how far away the Caprice may be and no matter how disruptive to the current battle.
 Second, the Sapphire Elegies, which teleport away randomly as you hit them, forcing you to either get very aggressive (preferably by stun-locking them against a wall) or better yet, to defend against their ramming attacks, which will stun them.
 The trouble with stunning the Sapphire Elegies is that they’re rarely alone in the battle and it can be dangerous to turn your back on other foes to Block just one of them, what with Roxas’ rigid animation set.
 It’s still the better of the two options, mind.
-Last of all, we meet the Striped Arias, who have extra HP and are armed with “time bullets.”
+Last of all, the Striped Arias, who have extra HP and are armed with “time bullets.”
 Ah yes, the Time element!
 After 47 missions, it’s finally time to introduce the last of the status effects: Rewound Defence.
 This pain in the ass sets your Defence back to whatever it would have been at Level 1, though you retain any bonuses you have from Rings or Gear Panels, so it’s not as bad as Null Defence from the Nil element, even if it’s far more frequent thanks to the Arias.

 The combined effect of these super-frustrating Heartless can’t be explained just by describing their capabilities.
 You also have to understand a mechanic that has always existed in Kingdom Hearts, but has never been a major factor in the past: the game’s de-spawn radius.
 Most Heartless in this game, in fact most Heartless in the series outside of bosses (including Re:CoM’s overworld troops!), will eventually de-spawn if you move far enough away from their initial spawn point.
 If you go back to their spawn point, they’re typically back to full health.
 In Days, this must have been particularly important, as you could have multiple players at multiple parts of the map fighting multiple foes from multiple spawn points.
 Naturally they’d want to de-spawn Heartless as soon as possible!
 But then!
 But then some jackhole designed the new bell wizard trio: enemies whose defensive strategy is to run away from you.

 If you chase the new bell wizards – especially the Grey Caprice – they despawn, as will everyone else in the battle you just accidentally left.
 If you ignore a Grey Caprice, it may hit you with its projectiles and swap with you, dumping you near the edge or even past the de-spawn point somehow, causing everyone to de-spawn.
 And to make matters worse, every room in Wonderland except the Queen’s throne room is too large to house the enemies they’ve chosen to house in them, so you will run into the de-spawn problem time after time after time after time.
-The Bizarre Room is the worst of the worst.
+The Bizarre Room is the worst of the worst, and you have to come here every single Wonderland mission!

 This leads to yet another problem, aka Walt Help Me I Hate This World, is the growth potion on the table of the Bizarre Room.
 The only way back to your regular size and RTC is to drink this potion, and the only way to drink the potion is for there to be no enemies around.
 That means you must fight these awful, de-spawning enemies in a room the provokes de-spawns, or they will re-spawn at full health before the game lets you drink the potion.
 Here’s a scenario that’s oh-too-familiar for anyone who’s ever done the speedrun Challenges in Wonderland.
 Imagine you’re in a future mission with an AI partner.
 You’re heading towards the RTC finish line when you reach the Bizarre Room and Heartless attack you near the cubby-hole.
 You clear them, go for the potion and Heartless set to guard the potion attack you.
 Then, your AI partner, who is halfway across the map thanks to a Caprice or just sheer AI stupidity, runs back and triggers another group on their way over!
 There’s a reason my one save file with the complete Secret Diary has nothing but 1 and 2 Challenge Sigils in almost every Wonderland time trial.